- This event has passed.

 April 27 @ 7:30 pm - 9:00 pm£8

-THIS EVENT HAS BEEN CANCELLED DUE TO CONCERNS ABOUT THE CORONAVIRUS.
+THIS EVENT HAS BEEN POSTPONED DUE TO CONCERNS ABOUT THE CORONAVIRUS.
+THE EVENT WILL RUN IN OUR 2020-21 SEASON.

 Join the Society to celebrate the 10th birthday of The Moth, one of Ireland’s foremost art and literature magazines.
 Founded in 2010 by Rebecca O’Connor and Will Govan, The Moth features poetry, short fiction and art by established and up-and-coming writers and artists.
 Each issue also hosts two interviews – with writers such as Sally Rooney, Sharon Olds, Colm Toibin and Paul Muldoon.
 They also publish The Caterpillar and run several art and literary prizes, including one of the biggest prizes in the world for a single poem.